 - Garlic.

-- Spices: this soup is mildly spicy but you can add more cayenne for extra heat.
+- Spices: a combination of coriander, cumin, nutmeg and cayenne.
+This carrot pumpkin soup is mildly spicy but you can add more cayenne for extra heat.

 - Olive oil.

-4. Remove from the heat, top up with a little more stock (or water) if required, adjust the seasoning and enjoy your pumpkin and carrot soup!
+4. Puree: Remove from the heat and puree the soup until creamy.
+Top up with a little more stock if required, adjust the seasoning and enjoy!

 Serving suggestions

-This carrot pumpkin soup is delicious on its own, with a knob of butter/vegan spread or a splash of coconut milk.
+This pumpkin and carrot soup is delicious on its own, with a knob of butter/vegan spread or a splash of coconut milk.
 You can also serve it with croutons, soda bread or easy homemade cheese breadsticks.

-- Do not overcook the soup (so the vegetables retain their flavour).
-Cook until tender, remove from the heat then puree.
+- Try not to overcook the soup (so the vegetables retain their flavour).
+Cook just until the vegetables are tender, then remove from the heat and puree.

-- Do not add any salt until you've pureed the soup (the stock cubes contain a lot of salt so you may not need to add any).
+- Do not add any salt until you've pureed the soup (the stock usually contains a lot of salt so you may not need to add any).

-- Refrigerate leftover carrot and pumpkin soup for up to 3 days.
+- Refrigerate leftover pumpkin carrot soup for up to 3 days.

 - Freeze for up to 3 months.